rghdrizzle/Dok-Explorers-day-Glossary-/streaming.md

-# Operators
+# Streaming
-Welcome to Operators glossary
+Welcome to Streaming glossary

-This glossary covers the most important and relevant terms related to operators in k8s, and each term is defined
+This glossary covers the most important and relevant terms related to operators in streaming of data on k8s, and each term is defined

 | Term | Definition |
 | --- | --- |